Interviewed by Katharine Eliska Kimbriel

 A.) I think the Worldweavers books are DONE now, and I’ve waved Thea Winthrop goodbye.

-Syai… exists in a wider world of its own, and there are stories which take place in that wider world in which Syai is known of but is at most peripheral in the way that many exotic geographical destinations are peripheral to our own everyday lives although we acknowledge their actual existence in the world in which we live.
-There is at least one novel written which is set in the same world as Syai, and yet that land is mentioned only in passing, as an exotic trade destination.
-There is another novel pending which is set in that same world but perhaps at a slight remove, both temporal and geographic.
+Syai… exists in a wider world of its own, and there are stories which take place in that wider world in which Syai is known.
+There is a follow-up novel (“Embers of Heaven”) which is set in a Syai four centuries older than the one in the original novel; there is a novel (“Empress”) set in the same world as Syai, and yet that land is mentioned only in passing, as an exotic trade destination.
+There is at least another trilogy of novels pending which is set in that same world but perhaps at a slight remove, both temporal and geographic.
 But in my head these are stories that come from the same ‘planet,’ much as stories of, say, Sherlock Holmes and Scheherezade and Tom Sawyer portray different experiences and locations in our own world.

 Some of my novels are stand-alones for good reason and they will stay that way.
 But there is a good possibility that we will travel further in the world in which the Were Chronicles exist—and the three books in that series might turn out to be merely the FIRST three books in that series.
-Watch this space, as it were.
+Watch this space.

 There are, of course, always and eternally other worlds, new worlds, just waiting to be explored.
 But that, in a very real sense, is a different story.